Tawa/TNKeyboardControlWindow/README.md

 ```
 > Ideally inside your `-(void)viewDidAppear:(BOOL)animated`.

-You also need to remove your View Controller by calling
+You also need to remove your View Controller when it's no longer displayed by calling
 ```objective-c
 [[TNKeyboardControlWindow window] removeKeyboardFrameListener:self];
 ```